PoojaDayaramani219/Sentiment-Analysis/README.md

 NOTE: Those with Linux and MacOSX would have Python installed by default, no action required.

 Windows: Download the version for your laptop via https://www.python.org/downloads/

+The sentiment analysis has been done on amazon dataset.

 # Notes
 In your preferred editor, make sure indentation is set to "4 spaces".
 This code has been implemented in jupyter notebook.